DrMaster7/MBST_CMet/README.md

     - **White:** Scheduled timetable, no real-time data available (usually applicable at terminal stops, such as Cacilhas or Campo Grande).

-    In the example we see, lines 2764, 2772 and 2812 are ahead of schedule, lines 2750 and 2751 are behind schedule, while line 4412 is on time.
+    In the example we see, line 3527 is ahead of schedule, line 3525 is behind schedule, while line 3515 is on time.

     All other lines (in white) have either not yet started their services, have real time disabled/with an error, or start at that stop (in this case, none of the three stops are the terminal point for a line, excluding the last possibility).